-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The Notice & Proxy Statement and Annual Report are available at www.proxyvote.com
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The Notice and Proxy Statement and Annual Report are available at www.proxyvote.com

+INSPIREMD, INC.

-INSPIREMD, INC. NOTICE OF ANNUAL MEETING OF STOCKHOLDERS To be held August 31, 2022 This proxy is solicited by the Board of Directors
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS

+To be held June 10, 2024

+This proxy is solicited by the Board of Directors

-The undersigned hereby constitutes and appoints Craig Shore and Marvin Slosman, and each of them, his true and lawful agents and proxies with full power of substitution in each, to represent and to vote, as designated on this proxy card, all of the shares of common stock of InspireMD, Inc. held of record by the undersigned on July 5, 2022 at the Annual Meeting of Stockholders to be held at the offices of InspireMD, Inc., 4 Menorat Hamaor St., Tel-Aviv, Israel, on August 31, 2022, at 4:30 p.m.
+The undersigned hereby constitutes and appoints Craig Shore and Marvin Slosman, and each of them, his true and lawful agents and proxies with full power of substitution in each, to represent and to vote, as designated on this proxy card, all of the shares of common stock of InspireMD, Inc. held of record by the undersigned on April 18, 2024 at the Annual Meeting of Stockholders to be held at the offices of InspireMD, Inc., 4 Menorat Hamaor St., Tel-Aviv, Israel, on June 10, 2024, at 10 a.m.
 Eastern Time, and at any adjournments or postponements thereof, on all matters coming before said meeting, and especially to vote on the items of business specified on this proxy card.
 The undersigned hereby revokes any proxy or proxies previously given to represent or vote such common stock and hereby ratifies and confirms all actions that said proxy, his substitutes, or any of them, may lawfully take in accordance with the terms hereof.